Otherwise known as an IVA (Intelligent Virtual Agent), virtual agents have grown increasingly popular in recent years.

 Virtual agents can support employees.
 They can offer help-desk-type services, assisting team members with resetting passwords or making requests.

 Virtual agents are AI-enabled assistants that can autonomously address customer queries, doubts, and grievances entirely through a conversational experience that uses a natural language, like English.

-Virtual agents can be defined as an AI-enabled assistant that can autonomously address customer queries, doubts and grievances entirely through a conversational experience that uses a natural language like English.
-Virtual agents act and appear just like a live agent, but do not require any human intervention.
-The conversational flow, script, and decision-making triggers are pre-programmed into the algorithm and the AI incrementally improves with every interaction.
+They act and appear just like live agents but do not require any human intervention.
+The conversational flow, script, and decision-making triggers are pre-programmed into the algorithm, and the AI incrementally improves with every interaction.

-Virtual agents are different from bots, in that they have far more extensive cognitive capabilities.
-They mimic human personality and tone of voice, they can understand complex queries, and they have names or even animated avatars to recreate a personal touch.
+Virtual agents differ from bots in that they have far more extensive cognitive capabilities.
+They mimic human personality and tone of voice, understand complex queries, and have names or even animated avatars to recreate a personal touch.